-It all began when the Onehweel Pint was released, the guys behind the Float life started to make a wish list for the perfect Onewheel.
+It all began when the Onehweel Pint was released, and the guys behind the Float life started to make a wish list for the perfect Onewheel.
 What came out of this was the upgrade kit of the Onewheel XR making it into the Growler.
 They describe it as a larger, beefier, Pint.
-Retaining the XR footpad real estate, while incorporating the agile, nimble, manoeuvrable, responsiveness of the Pint.
+Retaining the XR footpad real estate, while incorporating the agile, nimble, maneuverable, responsiveness of the Pint.

 The Growler is not associated with Future Motion Inc. or the Onewheel trademark.
 The Growler kit was made and the Float life advertised as the perfect middle child.

 A growler is essentially using all your parts from your existing XR except for the rails which will be shorter and a smaller diameter tire from the Pint.
 In more detail it’s a new custom shorter rails, changing the footpads to the Kush Pad Hi and the tire to the XtraRad Pint tire.
 Additional accessories are fender deletes and sidekicks.

 Material To Build An Onwheel Growler.

 The base of the Onehweel Growler is the Onewheel XR.
 To find out more about it check out the Float Life store.

 Check their installation video on Youtube “FLOAT LIFE – Growler Hybrid Conversion Kit / Installation” where they go over the complete installation.